Oman's Sultan pardons all jailed activists: state news agency

-MUSCAT (Reuters) - Oman’s Sultan Qaboos has pardoned all dissidents jailed for defaming the country’s ruler or taking part in protests, state news agency ONA reported on Friday, in a bid to defuse tensions following unrest inspired by Arab uprisings elsewhere.
+MUSCAT (Reuters) - Oman’s Sultan Qaboos pardoned on Friday all dissidents jailed for defaming the ruler or taking part in protests, in the latest effort to defuse unrest inspired by Arab uprisings elsewhere.

-The agency did not say how many prisoners were expected to be freed on Friday, but activists say courts had sentenced at least 50 dissidents to jail terms of up to 18 months last year.
+The official Oman News Agency did not say how many prisoners would be freed, but activists say courts sentenced at least 50 dissidents to jail terms of up to 18 months last year.

 “His Majesty Sultan Qaboos has issued a royal pardon for those convicted of defamation, information technology crimes and unauthorized rallies,” the agency said.